By Design and by Disaster Conference 2026

 With the academic year 2015-16, the Master in Eco-Social Design started at the Free University of Bolzano.
-This beginning occurred after a bumpy yet enriching course of preparations that included the first By Design or by Disaster conference in 2013.
-The conference kicked off our series of annual events, and provided us the opportunity to connect with other transformation-engaged actors locally and trans-locally, including several other practice-oriented degree programmes focusing on socio-ecological transformation (Transformation Design, Social Design, Transformation Studies, Social Design or similar study courses, including likewise engaged programs coming from art, architecture and social work).
-We set the * in the theme of 2025-26 to include all such programs and practitioners.
-In these overwhelming times of crisis, conflict and collapse, the urgency for joining forces to support each other, to reflect, learn, strategize and act together becomes even greater In 2026 By Design and by Disaster takes place at BASIS Vinschgau-Venosta form 21 to 23 of May.
+This beginning occurred after a bumpy yet enriching course of preparations that included the first By Design or by Disaster Conference in 2013.
+The conference kicked off our series of annual events, and provided us the opportunity to connect with other transformation-engaged actors locally and trans-locally, including several other practice-oriented degree programmes focusing on socio-ecological transformation (Transformation Design, Social Design, Transformation Studies, Social Design or similar study courses, including likewise engaged programs coming from art, architecture, social work and innovation).
+We added an asterisk after design* to include all such programs and practitioners.
+In these overwhelming times of crisis, conflict and collapse, the urgency for joining forces to support each other, to reflect, learn, strategize and act together becomes even greater.
+In 2026 By Design and by Disaster takes place at BASIS Vinschgau-Venosta from 21 to 23 of May.

 It’s time to reflect: What has worked and is promising for the future?